Award-Winning Madison Band Led By Pointer Kjelland Returns with Americana Sound

 Fronted by Mineral Point’s native son Erik Kjelland, folk-rock band The Mascot Theory is a high-energy dose of toe-tapping Americana folk-country rock drenched in tight harmonies spewing lyrics of love, loss, regret, death, and hope.
 With groups like Mumford & Sons, The Avett Brothers, and Dawes setting the tone, the sub-genre of acoustic folk-rock made its way to mainstream radio and captured an incredible and very loyal fan base.

 The Mascot Theory will perform in the Mineral Point Opera House on Saturday, Apr.
 23, 2022.
 Reserved seating for the show will be $15 for all seats ($20 day of show).
 The show will begin at 8 p.m., with doors opening at 7 p.m.
-Tickets will go on sale Monday, June 21 at PurplePass.
-Members of Friends of the MPOH will be able to purchase tickets during a special presale beginning Monday, June 7.
-For more information about Friends of the MPOH, go to friends.mpoh.org.
+Tickets are on sale at tickets.mpoh.org.

 The Mascot Theory quickly moved up the popularity ranks of Madison’s music scene with their infectious songwriting and energetic live shows.
 They balance on an alternative folk influence and pull it together with a rootsy bluegrass blended Americana feel to give something that fits alongside their counterparts, but also has enough freshness to it to give it a unique spin and create their own sound as well, with a sonic backbone of 4-part harmony swells.